alphaticks/go-signlib/README.md

 **make library**    will compile the Rust library

-Store the library file in desired location, and set STARKLIB_PATH to the location of the library file when using the package
+Store the library file in desired location, and then use ecdsa.Load(path) before using the package